2024 Fare Plan Q&A

 Reduced fare rates are still available for senior citizens 65 or older, customers with disabilities and Medicare cardholders who have a Reduced Fare Permit from the Regional Transportation Authority (RTA); K-12 students; and active duty military personnel.
 Click here to find more information about eligibility requirements.
 In addition, the new Access pilot began Feb.
 1, offering reduced fares to low-income Metra riders regionwide.
 All Supplemental Nutrition Assistance Program (SNAP) recipient household members living within the six-county region are eligible for the RTA-issued Access pilot reduced fare permit.

-Those enrolled in the Illinois Circuit Breaker program with an RTA-issued Ride Free Circuit Permit, can ride free by displaying the permit.
+If you are enrolled in the Illinois Department on Aging’s Benefit Access Program (BAP) and have an RTA-issued Ride Free Permit, you can ride free by displaying the permit.

 Contact the RTA here to apply for permits.